irworkshop/accountability_datacleaning/R_campfin/al/expends/docs/al_expends_diary.md

 #### Dates

-The range of `expenditure_date` is entirely reasonablem, as is `filed_date`.
+The range of `expenditure_date` is entirely reasonable, as is `filed_date`.
 There are 37 expenditures made before 2013 yet the earliest filing was made on 2013-06-27